anthonyshort/ok/README.md

 Simple validation library.
 It doesn't touch the DOM, it doesn't return messages.
 It just takes an object and validates it against a set of rules returning an object for working with errors.

 I wasn't happy with the validation libraries available for Backbone models.
 Most are large and try and do too much.
 Ok was designed to take your models attributes and return a nice error object that your views can use to update your UI.
-It doesn't attempt to cover ever validation use-case but it provides a simple interface for extending the validation rules available.
+It doesn't attempt to cover every validation use-case but it provides a simple interface for extending the validation rules available.

+* Provide an easy interface for extending the validation rules
+* Common and basic validation rules included by default
+* Doesn't show errors or make DOM changes like jQuery.validate
+* Doesn't handle messages of any kind
+* Doesn't provide complex validation rules

 ## Requirements